avery-gfs/Computer-Science-3/01-warm-up/warm-up.md

 2. Store your name in a variable and print it out.

-3. Get the user's name as input and print out "Hello (name)".
+3. Get a name as input and print out "Hello (name)".

 4. Get a number as input and print out "even", "odd", or "zero" depending on the sign of the number.